rreece/rreece.github.io/outline-of-philosophy/statistics.md

 -   Null hypothesis significance testing (NHST)
     -   goodness of fit
+    -   Fisher:

+>   [T]he null hypothesis is never proved or established,
+>   but is possibly disproved, in the course of experimentation. [^Fisher1935p16]

+-   Neyman-Pearson theory
     -   probes an alternative hypothesis
--   Neyman-Pearson theory
     -   Type-1 and type-2 errors
     -   Power and confidence
     -   Neyman-Pearson lemma [^Neyman1933]